chexauen/playtomic-test/README.md

 Since it is stated that the solution would run along side other micro-services the jaeger library has been included and configured in this service.
 The configuration includes a filter and a custom implementation of restTemplate to make sure that the trace id is transmitted across all communications and included in all the logs.

+### Database migration
+For the service to be able to run tests or work normally, the database should contain the sql files in resources/db/migration should be executed.
+For doing so you can run this command in the terminal:
+`mvn flyway:migrate`

 ### Testing
 It has been included both unit testing (with service mocking) and integration testing to test the service's endpoints end to end
-You can run the tests from the IDE or executing mvn test
+You can run the tests from the IDE or executing `mvn test`

 ### Running
 When running the application it will listen in the port 8090.